Distributional regression and its evaluation with the CRPS: Bounds and convergence of the minimax risk: Preliminaries

 In this article, we consider the regression framework $(X,Y)\in\bbR^d\times\bbR$ with distribution $P$.
+The goal of distributional regression is to estimate the conditional distribution of $Y$ given $X=x$, noted

-In forecast assessment, we make the distinction between the construction of the estimator relying of the training sample $D_n=\{(X_i,Y_i),1\leq i\leq n\}$ and its evaluation with respect to new data $(X,Y)$.
-Statistically, the goal of distributional regression is to estimate the conditional distribution of $Y$ given $X=x$, noted $F^\ast_x(y)\colon=P(Y\leq y|X=x)$.
-Given the training sample $D_n$, the forecaster constructs a predictor $\hat F_n:x\mapsto \hat F_{n,x}$ that estimates the conditional distribution $F^\ast_x$, $x\in\mathbb{R}^d$.
-In this context, it is crucial to assess if $\hat F_{n,x}$ is close to $F^\ast_x$ over the range of possible values of $X=x$.
-We denote by $P_X$ the marginal distribution of $X$.
-The main goal of this work is to study the following positive quantity :
+In forecast assessment, we make the distinction between the construction of the estimator relying on the training sample $D_n=\{(X_i,Y_i),1\leq i\leq n\}$ and its evaluation with respect to new data $(X,Y)$.
+Given the training sample $D_n$, the forecaster constructs a predictor $\hat F_n:x\mapsto \hat F_{n,x}$ that estimates the conditional distribution $F^\ast_x$.
+In this context, it is crucial to assess if $\hat F_{n,x}$ is close to $F^\ast_x$ over the entire range of possible values of $X=x$.
+To this aim, we consider

-where $\bbE_{X\sim P_X,D_n\sim P^n }$ denotes the expectation with respect to $X$ and $D_n$ following $P_X$ and $P^n$ respectively.
-This averaged $L^2$-norm is the distance between the predicted distribution $\hat F_{n,x}$ and the true conditional distribution $F^\ast_x$.
-We focus on this specific distance because it corresponds to the excess of risk associated with the CRPS, i.e. it is the difference between the expected $\mathrm{CRPS}$ for the predicted distribution $\hat F_{n,x}$ and the expected $\mathrm{CRPS}$ for the ideal prediction $F_x^\ast$, see Section \ref{subsection:background} for more details.\\
+where $P_X$ denotes the marginal distribution of $X$, $\bbE_{X\sim P_X,D_n\sim P^n }$ denotes the expectation with respect to $X$ and $D_n$ following $P_X$ and $P^n$ respectively.
+The squared $L^2$-norm within the expectation is usually referred to as the squared second-order \textit{Cram\'er's distance}.
+We focus on this specific distance because it corresponds to the excess risk associated with the CRPS, also called \textit{divergence} of the CRPS, as explained in the next section.

-In order to study the rate of convergence of \eqref{eq:l2-distance} as $n\to\infty$, we will adapt the notion of \textit{optimal minimax rate of convergence} that quantifies the best error that an estimator can achieve uniformly on a given family of distributions $\mathcal{D}$ when the size of the training set $D_n$ gets large. \citet{stone_1982} provided minimax rates of convergence within a point regression framework and the minimax theory for nonparametric regression is well-developed, see e.g. \cite{gyorfi} or \cite{Tsybakov2009}.
-To the extent of our knowledge, this paper states the first results for distributional regression.\\

-Many predictors $\hat F_{n,x}$ can be studied and achieve the optimal minimax rate of convergence.
-To go further, we focus on two cases : $k$-nearest neighbor and kernel estimators.

-The $k$-nearest neighbor ($k$-NN) method is well-known in the classical framework of regression and classification (see, e.g. \citetnp{biau_2015}).
-In distributional regression, the $k$-NN method can be suitably adapted to estimate the conditional distribution $F^\ast_x$ and the estimator is written as

-where $1\leq k_n\leq n$ and $Y_{i:n}(x)$ denotes the observation at the $i$-th nearest neighbor of $x$.
-As usual, possible ties are broken at random to define nearest neighbors.\\ The kernel estimate in distributional regression (see, e.g. Chapter 5 of \citetnp{gyorfi}) can be expressed as